sap-tutorials/sap-conversational-ai/tutorials/cai-bot-shipping-3-price-parcel/cai-bot-shipping-3-price-parcel.md

 2. Click **Send Message | Quick Replies**.

-3. For the the message, add:
+3. For the message, add:

     ```Message
     Are you sure?